Sark: Recent history

 In 1844, desperate for funds to continue the operation of the silver mine on the island, the incumbent Seigneur, Ernest le Pelley, obtained Crown permission to mortgage Sark's fief to local privateer John Allaire.
 After the company running the mine went bankrupt, le Pelley was unable to keep up the mortgage payments and, in 1849, his son Pierre Carey le Pelley, the new Seigneur, was forced to sell the fief to Marie Collings for a total of £1,383 (£6,000 less the sum borrowed and an accumulated interest of £616 and 13s).

 During World War II, the island, along with the other Channel Islands, was occupied by German forces between 1940 and 1945.
 German military rule on Sark began on 4 July 1940, the day after the Guernsey Kommandant Major Albrecht Lanz and his interpreter and chief of staff Major Maas visited the island to inform the Dame and Seigneur (Sibyl and Robert Hathaway) of the new regime.
 British Commandos raided the island several times.
 Operation Basalt, during the night of 3–4 October 1942, captured a prisoner, and Hardtack 7 was a failed British landing in December 1943.
 Sark was finally liberated on 10 May 1945, a full day after Guernsey.

-In late August 1990, an unemployed French nuclear physicist named André Gardes, armed with a semi-automatic weapon, attempted an invasion of Sark.
+In late August 1990, an unemployed French nuclear physicist named André Gardes, who believed he was the rightful holder of the Seigneur's title, attempted an invasion of Sark armed with a semi-automatic weapon.
 The night Gardes arrived, he put up two posters declaring his intention to take over the island the following day at noon.
 The following day he started a solo foot patrol in front of the manor, in battle-dress, weapon in hand.
 While Gardes was sitting on a bench waiting for noon to arrive, the island's volunteer connétable approached the Frenchman and complimented him on the quality of his weapon.
-Gardes then proceeded to change the gun's magazine, at which point he was tackled to the ground, arrested, and given a seven-day sentence which he served in Guernsey.
-Gardes attempted to return the following year, but was intercepted in Guernsey.
+Gardes changed the gun's magazine to illustrate how it worked, allowing the constable to tackle and arrest him.
+He was given a seven-day sentence, which he served in Guernsey.
+Gardes attempted this again the following year, but was recognized in Guernsey, arrested, and handed over to the French government.